cdoty/Gearcoleco/README.md

 [![GitHub](https://img.shields.io/github/license/drhelius/Gearcoleco)](https://github.com/drhelius/Gearcoleco/blob/main/LICENSE)
 [![Twitter Follow](https://img.shields.io/twitter/follow/drhelius)](https://twitter.com/drhelius)

-Gearcoleco is a very accurate cross-platform ColecoVision emulator written in C++ that runs on Windows, macOS, Linux, BSD, Raspberry Pi and RetroArch.
+Gearcoleco is a very accurate cross-platform ColecoVision and Pencil II emulator written in C++ that runs on Windows, macOS, Linux, BSD, Raspberry Pi and RetroArch.

 This is an open source project with its ongoing development made possible thanks to the support by these awesome [backers](backers.md).
 If you find it useful, please, consider [sponsoring](https://github.com/sponsors/drhelius).